gessinger-hj/gepard/README.md

 ## Broker Side

 The default ping interval for the broker is 180000 milli-sec or 3 minutes.
-This value can be changed in three ways:
+This value can be changed in different ways:

 1. Startup parameter: --gepard.heartbeat.millis=&lt;nnn>
 1. Evironment variable: GEPARD_HEARTBEAT_MILLIS=&lt;nnn>
-1. Variable in configuration-file: { "heartbeatMillis":&lt;nnn>
+1. Variable in configuration-file: { "heartbeatMillis":&lt;nnn> }
+1. In program: broker.setHeartbeatMillis ( &lt;nnn> )

 ## Client Side

+The default is reconnect=false

+ This value can be changed in different ways:

+1. Startup parameter: --gepard.reconnect=true
+1.  environment variable: export GEPARD_RECONNECT=true
+1.  client.setReconnect ( true ) before any socket connection is active
+1.  gepard.setProperty ( 'gepard.reconnect', 'true' )

 # Technical Aspects of the Client